Diseases & Conditions

 Most metatarsal fractures can be treated with an initial period of elevation and limited weight bearing.
 This is followed by gradual weight bearing, as tolerated, in a cast or walking boot.
 Surgery is not often required.

-However, if you have fractured several metatarsals at the same time and your foot is deformed or unstable, surgery is necessary.
+However, if you have fractured several metatarsals at the same time and your foot is deformed or unstable, you may need surgery.

 Surgery may be delayed for several days to allow the swelling in your foot to go down.
-If you have an open fracture, however, your doctor will perform surgery immediately.
+If you have an open fracture, however, your doctor will perform surgery more urgently.

 Fifth Metatarsal Fractures

 The fifth metatarsal is the long bone on the outside of your foot.
-Injuries to this bone may be different than fractures of the first four metatarsals.
+Injuries to this bone may act differently than fractures of the other four metatarsals.

 Most commonly, the fifth metatarsal fractures through the base of the bone.
 This usually occurs from an injury where the foot and ankle are twisted downward and inward.

-Most fifth metatarsal fractures can be treated with weight bearing as comfortable in a walking boot.
-If an avulsion fracture results in a large displaced fracture fragment, however, open reduction and internal fixation with plates and screws may be necessary.
+Most fifth metatarsal fractures can be treated with weight bearing as tolerated, and immobilization in a cast or walking boot.
+If an avulsion fracture results in a large displaced fracture fragment, however, your doctor may need to do an open reduction and internal fixation with plates and/or intramedullary screws.

-Because of its location on the bone, a Jones fracture may take longer to heal.
-In some cases, a Jones fracture may not heal at all, a condition called "nonunion."
-When this happens, surgery is often required to treat the fracture.
+Because Jones fractures are located in an area with poor blood supply, they may take longer to heal.
+In some cases, a Jones fracture may not heal at all, a condition called nonunion.
+When this happens, surgery is often required.
+Concerns with delayed healing and/or high activity demands may result in your doctor recommending surgery for an acute Jones fracture as well.

-Healing of a broken toe may take from 4 to 8 weeks.
+Healing of a broken toe may take 6 to 8 weeks.

 Your doctor will tell you when it is safe to resume activities and return to sports.
 If you experience any pain, however, you should stop your activity and notify your doctor.
 Returning to activities too soon can put you at risk for re-injury.